hzhang97/devops-lab/answers.md

 Lastname:Zhang
 Firstname:Héloïse

-## 2.2 - sur mac
+## 2.2 -
-command: docker run app
+command:docker run app

 ## 2.3
-question:
-command:
+question:there is no port assign to the container command:docker run -p 3000:3000 app

 ## 2.5
 question: